vsbuffalo/BioRanges/README.md

 for processing lots of data, Python can be a more comfortable environment.

+There are some key differences between BioRanges and GenomicRanges: data is stored in a dictionary, so it won't have the same structure as a GenomicRanges `GRanges` `elementMetaData` `DataFrame`.
+But this allows us to store BioPython's HSPs and other objects more easily.
+BioRanges won't have the same expressivity in terms of interval operations.

 ## Development

 Please help!
 Email me at vsbuffaloAAAA@ucdavis.edu (sans poly-A tail) if you wish to join, or just clone and send a pull request.

+## Todo

+ - Unit tests
+ - All interval tree backend code, efficiency testing.